cozygene/glint/docs/source/datamanagement.rst

 .. note:: Use the --plotpcs argument described under "plots" for plotting the first several PCs of the samples in order to determine whether outliers exist in your data.

+.. note:: You can remove outliers based on more than one PC at the same time.
+For example, for indicating 3 SDs as the maximum level allowed for both PC 1 and PC2 use: *--maxpcstd 1 3 --maxpcstd 2 3*.

 Data filtering
 ^^^^^^^^^^^^^^